Adam888xy/Politilingo/mdtest.md

-# What is the periodic table?
+# What is the periodiccc table?

 The **periodic table** is a tabular arrangement of chemical elements, organized by: